bcgov/networkpolicy-migration-workshop/README.md

 Once external communication is enabled we need two additional policies to allow traffic between pods.
 The fist policy below allows the API to talk to the database and the second allows the API to talk to minio.

-These examples use the label convention `component: api` but alternative like `role: api` are perfectly fine; patroni uses `role: master` to denote the primary replica so for this example `component` is better suited
+These examples use the label convention `component: api`, but alternatives like `role: api` are perfectly fine; patroni uses `role: master` to denote the primary replica so for this example `component` is better suited

 ```yaml
 - kind: NetworkPolicy